 When our kids were younger, they would usually get a set number of toys they could bring with them (usually not more than 2-3 if we traveled by plane and a few more if we travelled by car).
 As hard as it looks, it really helps you travel light.
 In addition, it teaches your kids to make choices.
 More often than not, kids don’t play with the toys they pack from home anyway.
 Playing with shells and stones on a beach is much more exciting than anything they could have packed from home.

 What to Look for in a Good Travel Bag for Kids

-If you decided that it’s the right time for your kids to have their own travel bags, here are a few tips on what to look for when choosing the right luggage for your kids.
+If you think that it’s the right time for your kids to have their own travel bags, here are a few tips on what to look for when choosing the right luggage for your kids.

 How durable a bag needs to be, depends largely on the type of traveling you’ll be doing.
 If the bag is only needed for shorter, local journeys, then you will be able to get away with something lightweight and less robust.
 But for other types of journeys – particularly air travel – it makes sense to have a sturdy bag.
-You need something that can withstand the trials and tribulations of long haul travel, especially if you are planning to check it in.
+You need something that can withstand the trials and tribulations of long-haul travel, especially if you are planning to check it in.

 Hardshell or Softshell?